dart-lang/language/working/macros/feature-specification.md

 omit the prefix entirely if the resulting identifier will still resolve correctly.)

-This augmentation library is written on disk in some implementation-defined location.
+This augmentation library may be written on disk in some implementation-defined location.
 It should be accessible to users so that it's possible to step into and debug macro-generated code.
 It should probably *not* be stored directly next to their source code.
 We don't expect users to commit these generated files to